HCV NS3/4A Protease Inhibitor

 Sovaprevir has demonstrated high rates of clinical cures in combination with pegylated-interferon and RBV in a challenging, real world, patient population of genotype 1 treatment-naive patients.

-100% of GT1b patients have maintained a virologic response to date in the ongoing 007 Study, evaluating the interferon-free combination of sovaprevir + ACH-3102 + RBV for 12 weeks.
+100% of treatment-naive GT1b patients achieved SVR12 in the Phase 2 -007 Study, evaluating the interferon-free combination of sovaprevir and the second-generation NS5A inhibitor, ACH-3102, with ribavirin (RBV) for 12 weeks.

 Sovaprevir in vitro retains activity against mutations that confer resistance to 1st-generation protease inhibitors.